 In conclusion I have addressed several ways that Afro-Caribbean students are subverted within the British education system namely via a nationalist agenda and racialised disciplinary policies.
 I have discussed the issue of separate supplementary schooling and how this is a temporary solution to a problem that instead requires the upheaval of the current nationalist curriculum and staff reform.

-Soukeyna is a researcher for Black Muslim Forum.
+Soukeyna is a writer and researcher for Black Muslim Forum.
 Her research interests cover the African diaspora, Islam and race, inter-generational trauma, African political thought and black minorities in North Africa.

 Anderson,B. ‘Imagined communities: Reflections on the origin and spread of nationalism’ New York, Verso: (1991)